Almost all of us have experienced some kind of traumatic or shocking event.

 - The need to withdraw from others

-The danger with coming to terms with the fact that you have been traumatized is the tendency to adopt the role of a victim.
-While a person may have been victimized in some way, that person is only a “victim” until they make themselves one.
+The danger with coming to terms with the fact that you have been traumatized is the tendency to adopt the role of a victim – also known as a victim mentality.

 If you have read this list and discovered that you’re going through a traumatic experience, I want to invite you to notice the tendency to start attaching to the idea that you’re a victim.
 While it’s important that we come to terms with our trauma, it is very harmful, disempowering, and addictive to start thinking of yourself as a victim who is at the mercy of others/life.
 It’s much more empowering to see yourself as a survivor/warrior, than a victim.

 The Importance of Tapping Into Your Inner Strength

-Trauma is essentially the consequence of an extreme absence of power.
 But here’s the liberating truth: power comes from within.
-Whatever goes on outside of you is nothing compared to the courage, clarity, and compassion that already lies within your soul.
+Whatever goes on outside of you is nothing compared to the courage, clarity, and compassion that already lies within your Soul.

-Learning how to tap into your inner strength – the power of your soul – is really about developing self-compassion.
+Learning how to tap into your inner strength – the power of your inner wolf – is really about developing self-compassion.
 When you’re able to access this self-compassion, you will discover that nothing can truly harm you, because nothing can take away the untouchable divine strength of your inner Self.
 And when you realize that nothing can truly hurt you at your core, you will feel empowered and able to deal with anything that comes your way.

 9 Ways to Access Your Inner Strength During Traumatic Experiences

 Like most people, I have gone through traumatic experiences such as emotional abuse, having a drug-addicted mother, going through a spiritual awakening process, dealing with mentally ill family members, feeling like I’m going crazy myself, among many other things.